-Getting students to annotate their sketchbooks well in no easy feat… It’s either too much or too little, to wordy it sounds pompous and impersonal, or so basic it just describes an image with no analysis at all.
-I’ve tried word banks to help students, and analysis guides cased on the formal elements, but none of this was quite working.
-So I bit the bullet and produced a poster/handout that says everything that I find I’m always feeding back to students verbally about their annotation.
+Getting good art and design sketchbook annotation is no easy feat… It’s either too much or too little.
+Too wordy it sounds pompous and impersonal, or so basic it just describes an image with no analysis at all.
+I’ve tried word banks to help students, and analysis guides based on the formal elements, but none of this was quite working.
+So I bit the bullet and produced a poster/handout that says everything that I find I’m always feeding-back to students verbally about their annotation.

-It may be stating the obvious, but I’ve found it has certainly helped focus the mind for my students… There’s no excuse now for staying the obvious, or overwhelming the practical work with a lengthy essay.
+It may be stating the obvious, but I’ve found it has certainly helped focus the mind for my students.
+There’s no excuse now for stating the obvious, or overwhelming the practical work with a lengthy essay.
 It’s a checklist advising them how to get the balance right.

-You can download it here in my TES shop, along with other handouts to help students develop the skills to become awesome artists (and jump through some exam hoops along the way).
+The download is also available direct from the felt-tip-pen resources shop here.
+You can also download it here in my TpT shop, along with other handouts to help students develop the skills to become awesome artists – and jump through some exam hoops along the way.

 There are links to other resources you may find handy here:

 - A level assessment objectives and vocabulary resource

 - ‘The specifics of annotation’ presentation for KS5 students